mauro-nievoff/MultiCaRe_Dataset/README.md

 Amount of patients: 10243
 Amount of images: 352
 ```
-Great!
+Nice!
 Now let's take a look at one example image and its corresponding clinical case.
 We will create a specific function for this purpose.

 ```python
 from IPython.display import Image, Markdown, display